TShelton41/student-exam/README.md

    - **Images displayed on a screen**

      - Must include **at least one local asset image**
+     - There is one provided for you in the assets folder.
      - Remote image optional

    - Navigate from **Home → Detail** using Expo Router